Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Take Up Your Doormat

-Perhaps last year or in previous years, you allowed people to walk all over you just as they would walk on a doormat when going into someone's house.
+Perhaps you allowed people to walk all over you just as they would walk on a doormat when going into someone's house.

 You might have allowed others to treat you like a doormat because you wanted to avoid confrontation.
 However, you lost respect.
 Actually, standing up for what you believe is quite empowering and brings along respect and a lot of freedom.

-Let this year be the time for you to put your foot down instead of letting others put their foot down on you.
+Begin to put your foot down instead of letting others put their foot down on you.
 Demand respect instead of letting people walk all over you.
 Put out a mat that says, "You Are Not Welcome to Walk All Over Me."

 Give Up Toxic Relationships

-A toxic relationship is defined as one in which one or both persons in a relationship feel manipulated or controlled.
+A toxic relationship is defined as one in which one or both persons feel manipulated or controlled.
 The person might be constantly put down and treated like a nobody, especially in public.
 The controlling person will often try to get a one up on the person who is being manipulated.
 No matter what the person has done, the controlling person says he has done it better.
-The controlled person's opinions don't seem to matter even when people take the time to listen, which isn't all the time.

 Toxic relationships can be between friends, romantic partners, or business partners.
 It can be between two or more family members, co-workers, or church members.